MSPCA-Angell Headquarters

 Patient Visiting

-If it is deemed that a visit with your pet can be managed, you may be curious as to whether or not children are permitted in our hospital wards.
-The answer is yes, children of all ages are allowed to visit their hospitalized family pets when accompanied by an adult.
+Underage Visitors: Children of all ages are allowed to visit their hospitalized family pets when accompanied by an adult.
 However, please consider that this is a working emergency unit.
-At times there may be sights and sounds that can be scary to children.
+At times there will be sights and sounds that may be upsetting or scary to children.
 If you do bring a child with you, we ask that you keep the following in mind:

 Client/Patient Belongings

 It is MSPCA-Angell policy that personal items from home CANNOT remain with pets during their time in hospital.
-Though the team at Angell certainly recognizes that familiar items from home can be comforting for hospitalized pets, this policy exists to ensure that we are providing appropriate care to our patients.
+Though Angell recognizes that familiar items from home can be comforting for hospitalized pets, this policy exists to ensure that we are providing appropriate care to our patients.
 Keeping our areas free of client and patient belongings is an important step in allowing the hospital to maintain its infection control standards.
-Beyond that, prohibiting client belongings from the wards allows staff to prioritize resources towards patient care.
-Considering the number of patients that we accommodate, management and maintenance of personal items can be burdensome to staff members that need to have their energies focused caring for our patients.
-This step allows them to do just that.
+Beyond that, we accommodate a large number of patients and the maintenance of personal items can quickly pull too many resources away from direct patient care.

 If you do leave an item with your pet, please note that it will not be returned.
 We will keep the item with your pet as best we can, but thereafter it will be donated for general use or discarded as appropriate.
-Exceptions to this rule can be made for food, medication, e-collars and medically necessary harnesses.
+Exceptions to this rule is made for food, medication, e-collars, and medically necessary harnesses.
 If your pet is brought back to the hospital wards in their carrier, please make sure that you do not leave the building before getting it back.
-Angell CANNOT store pet carriers.
+Angell cannot store your carrier during your pet’s hospitalization.

 Photography / Marketing